OpenMobileAlliance/oma-knowledge-base/content/40.join/4020.membership_benefits/index.md

   :::ShMicroCard
   ---
   layout: flat
-  icon: mdi:chart-line
+  icon: mdi:scale-balance
-  urlWrapper: /membership/sustainable-growth
+  urlWrapper:
   title: |
-      Sustainable Growth
+      Influence Standards Development
   subtitle: |
-      Securing the Future of Standardization
+      Shape the Future of Industry Standards
   text: |
-      OMA’s financial stability ensures continuous support for **high-impact projects**, benefiting all members and the broader industry.
+      Play a key role in **developing and evolving OMA standards**, ensuring they align with industry needs and your organization’s goals.
   ---
   :::